-Associate the letter E (and lowercase e) with the short /e/ sound (e.g., egg, end, engine).
+Associate the uppercase letter E and lowercase letter e with the short /e/ sound in words such as egg, end, and engine.

-Tell the children they will play with an expanding engine as they practice saying the /e/ sound in words beginning with the letter E such as end, engine, and explode.
+The children will play with an expanding engine as they practice saying the /e/ sound in words beginning with the letter E, such as end, engine, and explode.

 An expanding engine